a-rebets/disc-scheduling-awt/README.md

 # Disk scheduling algorithms
-#### Made by team №7: Artem Popelyshev, Ozgur Kaya, Ruslan Molchaniuk

-The report can be found in the root folder as `Disk_scheduling_report.pdf`

 ## Cloning and running the project
 To launch the latest release you can either first clone the repository